Skip to main content

 astro deployment variable create AIRFLOW__CORE__DAGBAG_IMPORT_TIMEOUT=60 ENVIRONMENT_TYPE=dev --deployment-id cl03oiq7d80402nwn7fsl3dmv

-After you deploy environment variables, your Deployment automatically restarts to and applies the variables.
+After you deploy environment variables, your Deployment automatically restarts and applies the variables.
 To verify if the environment variables were applied correctly, go to Environment > Environment Variables of your Deployment settings in the Astro UI.

 Use multiple .env files